 Dimensions (cm): Height = 12.0cm; Diameter = 5.8cm

-The object is an analog calculator.
-It can be used for standard functions like addition and subtraction, but can also be used for more complicated functions like square roots.
+This is a mechanical calculator.
+It can be used for standard functions like addition and subtraction, and can also be used for more complicated functions like square roots.

 Associated Instruments: